DelphiPackageManager/DPM/README.md

 ## DPM Status

-DPM is still in development, so not all functionality is ready yet.
-At this time, it's at the stage where we are encouraging library authors to take a look and play with it and provide feedback (and perhaps get involved in the development).
-It's very much at a minimum viable product stage.
+DPM is in BETA, so whilst most features should work, there may be bugs.
+We're using it in production to build FinalBuilder and Automise.

 ### What works

-- Creating packages
+- Creating packages (library authors)
+- Pushing packages to a package source (directory or server)
-- Installing packages, including dependencies
+- Installing and Restoring packages, including dependencies and design time components.
-- Restoring packages, including dependencies.
-- Pushing packages to a package source.
+- Multiple package sources
+- Package Signing - both Author (using a code signing certificate) and Repository signing (automatic).
+- Repository and Author Trust.
+- SBOM generation.
+- CLI and IDE plugin clients.

 ## How do I use it